Medicines have a limited role in improving symptoms of

 Side effects are possible and should be discussed with your doctor.
 Some

-doctors may advise going off a medicine temporarily, in order to identify
+doctors may advise going off a medicine temporarily, to identify

 whether it is having a positive or negative effect.